panva/node-oidc-provider/docs/README.md

 ### expiresWithSession

-Helper used by the OP to decide whether the given authorization code/ device code or implicit returned access token be bound to the user session.
+Function used to decide whether the given authorization code/ device code or implicit returned access token be bound to the user session.
 This will be applied to all tokens issued from the authorization / device code in the future.
 When tokens are session-bound the session will be loaded by its `uid` every time the token is encountered.
 Session bound tokens will effectively get revoked if the end-user logs out.

 _**default value**_: